 As the shift toward remote work continues, navigating the various state and local laws surrounding employment regulations—like payroll, PTO, minimum wage, and final pay—could become increasingly difficult for small businesses and startups.
-According to Upwork’s Future of Workforce Pulse Report, one in four Americans will be working remotely in 2021.
-And by 2025, 36.2 million Americans will be working remotely—an 87% increase from pre-pandemic levels.
+According to Upwork’s Future of Workforce Pulse Report, 36.2 million Americans will be working remotely by 2025—an 87% increase from pre-pandemic levels.
 For businesses without in-house knowledge of each state’s specific regulations, leveraging a PEO’s expertise could be an important service to consider.

 Is a PEO right for your business?

 Growth is hard work!
-No matter what your business does, you always need to get HR right.
-This quiz can help you find the best HR model for your business—just answer 4 quick questions.
+No matter what your business does, you need to get HR right.
+This quiz can help you find the best HR model for your core business needs—just answer 4 quick questions.